Kalanyr/gogrepoc/README.md

-# ** The fix for the rare manifest destruction defenct has now been merged to main.
-I recommend updating at your earliest conveniece. - Dated: 8 July 2026 **
+# **The fix for the rare manifest destruction defenct has now been merged to main.
+I recommend updating at your earliest conveniece. - Dated: 8 July 2026
-# ** With the official release of the fix, I am now getting some reports of the manifest being unable to be read ( non-destructively ).
+# **With the official release of the fix, I am now getting some reports of the manifest being unable to be read ( non-destructively ).
 I am looking into this, if you experience this please contact me on the GOG thread or file an Issue ( I will probably need your manifest ).
 This is definitely better than it being destructively read, so I still recommend updating.
-I'll provide a fix for this issue ASAP. **
+I'll provide a fix for this issue ASAP.
+$ **Have hopefully isolated this now and it's currently being tested.

 gogrepo gamma
 --------------